Adrian G. Barnett

-Adrian Gerard Barnett FASSA (born 1973) is a professor in the faculty of Health in the school of Public Health and Social Work, at Queensland University of Technology and was president of the Statistical Society of Australia from 2018–2020.
+Adrian Gerard Barnett FASSA (born 1973) is a professor in the faculty of Health in the school of Public Health and Social Work, at Queensland University of Technology and was president of the Statistical Society of Australia from 2018 to 2020.

 Early life and education

 Adrian Gerard Barnett was born in Northampton, England in January 1973.
 He was awarded a first class honours B.Sc. in statistics from the University College London in 1994.
-On graduating from UCL he worked as a statistician for SmithKline Beecham and for the Medical Research Council (of Great Britain) before moving to Australia to study for his Ph.D in mathematics.
-He was awarded a Ph.D in 2002 by the University of Queensland.
+On graduating from UCL he worked as a statistician for SmithKline Beecham and for the Medical Research Council (of Great Britain) before moving to Australia to study for his Ph.D. in mathematics.
+He was awarded a Ph.D. in 2002 by the University of Queensland.